Day 4 - Laugavegur: Landmannalaugar to Hrafntinnusker

 This area, so close to Landmannalaugar, gets plenty of day hikers, but they thin as the day wears on.

 The path follows spines ever upwards.
-It is a very slow journey not because of the climb, but because we stop so often to savour the views, to peer at bubbling mudpots or steaming fumaroles.
+It is a very slow journey not because of the climb, but because you’ll stop so often to savour the views, to peer at bubbling mudpots or steaming fumaroles.

 And the views keep changing around every corner!